 Week Date Topics, Readings, Assignments, Deadlines Handout and Be familiar with it.
-10 3/29 & 3/31 SPRING BREAK!
-3/29-4/2 11 4/5 & 4/7 Agenda/Topics : Return and discuss RPO; review and open discussion about RPRDs; discussion of class debate (written portion of debate 4/14 and debate prep is 4/14.
-Homework/Assignments : Download Peer Review Assignment handout; complete RPRD and be ready to share with your partner virtually on 4/12; work on written portion of in-class debate Handouts: Peer Review Worksheet 12 4/12 & 4/14 Homework/Assignments: RPRDs submitted to canvas-4/12; proofreading activity; exchange a copy of your RPRD with a fellow student; begin working on the Peer Review Assignment, sheet is available on canvas and you will fill out this sheet, submit on canvas by due date and give a copy to your peer.
-Work on Peer Review Assignment and submit completed copy to canvas on 4/19; complete written portion of class debate due on 4/14.
-We will have Debate Prep on 4/14 with the in-class debate happening on 4/19.
-Homework/Assignments : Work on final draft of RPA Complete RPFD for 4/26 prepare for debate write up and debate prep for 4/14 and we will use class time on 4/12 to exchange RPRD and get into debate groups on 4/14 13 4/19 & 4/21 Agenda/Topics: Submit Peer Review Assignment 4/19; return one copy of Peer Review Assignment to fellow students virtually.
-Feedback on RPRD; final check- in on RPA inclusive of organization, what makes a great paper, and proofreading; class debate done in class 4/19!
-For class on 4/21 we may have special lecture or student meetings to discuss Final Paper.
+10 3/27 & 3/29 SPRING BREAK!
+3/27-3/31 11 4/3 & 4/5 Agenda/Topics : Return and discuss RPO; review and open discussion about RPRDs; discussion of class debate (written portion of debate 4/12 and debate prep is 4/12.
+Homework/Assignments : Download Peer Review Assignment handout; complete RPRD and be ready to share with your partner on 4/10; work on written portion of in-class debate Handouts: Peer Review Worksheet 12 4/10 & 4/12 Homework/Assignments: RPRDs submitted to canvas-4/10; proofreading activity; exchange a copy of your RPRD with a fellow student; begin working on the Peer Review Assignment, sheet is available on canvas and you will fill out this sheet, submit on canvas by due date and give a copy to your peer.
+Work on Peer Review Assignment and submit completed copy to canvas on 4/17; complete written portion of class debate due on 4/12.
+We will have Debate Prep on 4/12 with the in-class debate happening on 4/17.
+Homework/Assignments : Work on final draft of RPA Complete RPFD for 4/26 prepare for debate write up and debate prep for 4/12 and we will use class time on 4/10 to exchange RPRD and get into debate groups on 4/12 13 4/17 & 4/19 Agenda/Topics: Submit Peer Review Assignment 4/17; return one copy of Peer Review Assignment to fellow students virtually.
+Feedback on RPRD; final check- in on RPA inclusive of organization, what makes a great paper, and proofreading; class debate done in class 4/17!
+For class on 4/19 we may have special lecture or student meetings to discuss Final Paper.
 Homework/Assignments: Finish Final Draft and Prepare for Paper Presentations RPFD Due next week!
-Agenda/Topics: Submit Research Paper Final Draft on canvas 4/26; return graded Peer Reviews; Final Paper Presentations; SOTES Homework: Final Paper Presentation start on 4/26 14 4/26 & 4/28 Agenda/Topic: Final papers are DUE 4/26submit to canvas.
-Paper Presentations ALL week-collaboration sheet sign ups for student presentations
+Agenda/Topics : Submit Research Paper Final Draft on canvas 4/26; return graded Peer Reviews; Final Paper Presentations; SOTES Homework: Final Paper Presentation start on 4/26 14 4/24 & 4/26 Agenda/Topic: Final papers are DUE 4/26submit to canvas.
+For class 4/24-student check ins for final paper and classwork.
+Paper Presentations ALL week-collaboration sheet sign ups for student

-Week Date Topics, Readings, Assignments, Deadlines 15 5/3 & 5/5 Agenda/Topic: assignment of article for the final exam & Paper Presentations 16 5/10 & 5/12 Agenda/Topic: Paper Presentations Last Class!
-5/17 Agenda/Topic: Paper Presentations Final Exam 5/19 Final exam is schedule in on canvas, Wednesday, May 19 th 515Pm-730pm- if you can't take the final exam on this day due to a final exam conflict in another class, notify me a month in advanced and you will be able to take the final exam anytime on May 26, 2021 (S06-4 Requires this meeting) The final exam calendar (including for online classes) can be located here: http://www.sjsu.edu/calendars/
+Week Date Topics, Readings, Assignments, Deadlines presentations 15 5/1 & 5/3 Agenda/Topic: assignment of article for the final exam & Paper Presentations 16 5/8 & 5/10 Agenda/Topic: Paper Presentations Last Class 5/15 Agenda/Topic: Paper Presentations Final Exam 5/17 Final exam is schedule, Wednesday, May 17th 245Pm-5pm-if you can't take the final exam on this day due to a final exam conflict in another class, notify me a month in advanced and you will be able to take the final exam anytime on May 24, 2023.
+Final exam is scheduled to be in person but could be done on canvas due to covid issues.
+The make up final may be on canvas for this in person class.
+You can only take make up final exam date if you have a proven conflict for another final exam in another class.